Help to control your cholesterol levels

 Statins are recommended for most patients and have been directly associated with a reduction in the risk of heart attack or stroke.
 Statins continue to provide the most effective lipid-lowering treatment in most cases.

-Guidelines recommend that people in any of these groups talk to their doctor about the risks and benefits of statin therapy:
+Guidelines recommend that people in any of these groups talk to their health care professional about the risks and benefits of statin therapy:

 - Adults with a history of cardiovascular disease, including stroke, caused by atherosclerosis